The Last Wish: "A Grain of Truth"

 While traveling through a forest, Geralt comes across the corpses of a man and a girl with strange wounds.
 Tracing the corpses' path, the Witcher arrives at a seemingly deserted mansion.
-He notices a woman in the forest nearby watching him, who runs away.
+He notices a woman nearby watching him, who runs away.

 Geralt approaches the house and its owner, a bear-like beast named Nivellen, fails to scare him away.
-Nivellen allows Geralt to enter the house, which supernaturally obeys Nivellen's commands.
+Nivellen allows Geralt to enter the house, which supernaturally obeys his commands.
 Nivellen relates that, as the leader of his late father's gang of bandits, he raped a priestess of a temple, who cursed him to be a beast before killing herself.
 The priestess told him how to lift the curse, but he has forgotten her words, which were related to a kiss from a woman.

-Returning to his family mansion, he invited the daughters of local villages to stay with him, rewarding their families from his treasury.
+Returning to his family mansion, he paid the daughters of local villages to stay with him.
 None lifted his curse, and eventually he gave up, enjoying their company.
 Before departing, Geralt warns Nivellen that his newest relationship, named Vereena, may actually be a monster.
 Nivellen insists that he and Vereena are in love and is hesitant to break his curse, unsure if she would love him if he was an "ordinary" human.
 Geralt leaves.

 Along the road, Geralt has a realization and returns to the mansion.
 He meets Vereena, whom Geralt identifies as a bruxa, a vampire-like monster.
-She loves Nivellen, but has been killing and feeding on his other female companions, including the girl and her father that Geralt found in the woods.
-A fight ensues.
-The bruxa overwhelms Geralt, but Nivellen joins the fray and impales her on a pole.
+She loves Nivellen, but has been killing his other female companions, including the girl and her father that Geralt had found.
+A fight ensues, and Vereena overwhelms Geralt, but Nivellen joins the fight and impales her.
 The bruxa confesses her love for Nivellen just before Geralt kills her.
-The confession breaks Nivellen's curse and he returns to normal.
+The confession breaks Nivellen's curse.
 Geralt confides that the old stories about a kiss from a maiden lifting a curse like Nivellen's contain "a grain of truth": there has to be true love for the cure to work.